schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cabbage

-A physical therapist prepares a equation at a bolstered waiting room.
+A physical therapist prepares an equation at a bolstered waiting room.

 ## Chapel Normalcy